RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 }
 ```

 And it works, our tests pass and we have 100% code coverage, GREAT!!
 We should have also achieved 100% path coverage as we have no control structures in our code.
 In essence we've proved our code works, fulfilled the defined rules and if we use the code in the manner defined above it will work fine.

-We haven't though fully tested our code.
-We haven't written any 'test to break' tests.
-For example what would happen if we pass in blue, or 6 doors, or eight wheels into our car object?
+We haven't though fully tested our code as we haven't written any 'test to break' tests.
+For example what would happen if we pass blue as the colour, or 6 doors, or eight wheels into our car object?

-The answer is nothing, our code will execute fine.
-We will just get output from our `Order::getOrderDetails()` method that looks like this...
+The answer is nothing, our code will execute fine and we will just get output from our `Order::getOrderDetails()` method that looks like this...

 ```
 You have ordered a blue car with 8 wheels and 6 doors